+44 1865 615188

 Radcliffe Observatory Quarter

 I am doing research on algebraic geometry, differential geometry and mathematical physics with special emphasis on higher dimensional gauge theory.
 I have been studying Donaldson-Thomas type theory on Calabi-Yau 4-folds, which is a way to count instantons and coherent sheaves on CY4.

-I am currently a Newton International Fellow sponsored by the Royal Society, U.K. My host is Professor Dominic Joyce.
+I am currently a Royal Society Newton International Fellow.
+My host at University of Oxford is Professor Dominic Joyce.

 From August 2016 to March 2017, I was a project researcher at Kavli IPMU, The University of Tokyo.

 I got my PhD at The Chinese University of Hong Kong on July 2016 (my supervisor is Professor Naichung Conan Leung).